nstgt/gobgp-routeserver-101/README.md

 ## What should do next?

-You will configure GoBGP installed on **rs** so login to rs by `vagrant ssh g2` and be root `sudo su -` then create first configuration at `/etc/gobgp/gobgpd.yaml` as described in slides, then boot it `systemctl start gobgpd`
+You will configure GoBGP installed on **rs** so login to rs by `vagrant ssh rs` and be root `sudo su -` then create first configuration at `/etc/gobgp/gobgpd.yaml` as described in slides, then boot it `systemctl start gobgpd`

 After that you can modify it following the step by step instruction in the slide, or try out whatever you want to.